Sedona says… Believe in Vortex.

 We read a few articles about the Sedona vortices before our adventure.
 The most frequently reported sensations when near a vortex are: 1.
 A feeling of well-being or inspiration.
 2. A feeling of loose teeth, or vibrating teeth (but not in an unpleasant way, whatever that means).
 3. An Alice in Wonderland experience of growing, shrinking, or limb stretching.

 One of the key signs that you are nearing a Sedona Vortex are the twisted Juniper trees.
 The vortex energy that leaves the earth is like a tornado, and this swirling energy shapes the trees.
 It should be noted that the juniper tree is known to twist regardless where it is planted.
 Nonetheless, we stayed vigilant for more twisting than usual.

-This article is one families’ moderately skeptical assessment (as you can imagine — growing and shrinking, come on), of the five known Sedona Vortices: Bell Rock, Red Rock Crossing, Boyton Canyon, Airport Mesa, and the Chapel of the Holy Cross.
+This article is one families’ moderately skeptical assessment of the five known Sedona Vortices: Bell Rock, Red Rock Crossing, Boyton Canyon, Airport Mesa, and the Chapel of the Holy Cross.
 Below you will find a well-utilized map (which does not include the Chapel of the Holy Cross).
 We have ranked them according to our experiences at each individual spot.